 \subsection{Summary}

-To reformulate a total-energy-based HLLD Riemann solver, we need to replace the total energy with entropy in both predictor and corrector steps, if Godunov method is used.
-Here are the steps: \begin {enumerate} \item Replace thermal energy-based EOS \ref{eq:eos_eth} with entropy-based EOS \ref{eq:eos_s}; \item For the predictor step, convert $S$ to primitive variable, $s=\rho S$; \item In the predictor step, it is sufficient to advect $S$ as a passive scalar to get the source term $\sigma$, e.g. for the right state:
+To reformulate a total-energy-based HLLD Riemann solver, we need to replace the total energy with entropy in both predictor and corrector steps, if the Godunov method is used.
+Here are the steps: \begin {enumerate} \item Replace thermal energy-based EOS (eq. \ref{eq:eos_eth}) with entropy-based EOS (eq. \ref{eq:basic_S2}); \item In the predictor step, it is sufficient to advect $S$ as a passive scalar to get the source term $\sigma$, e.g. for the right state: